Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/react.md

 5. Click on `View Published Page`

 ::: tip Congratulations!
-You now have a React micro frontend running in Entando!
+You now have a React micro frontend running in Villanova!
 :::

 **Next Steps**
 * [Add a Configuration MFE in App Builder](widget-configuration.md)
-* [Create an Entando Platform Capability](epc.md) with your React bundle
+* [Create an Villanova Platform Capability](epc.md) with your React bundle